Policies / Code of Conduct

 Liability – Whose Turn, and Unplugged Gaming, LLC are not responsible for any loss, damage, theft, or injury.
 Attendees are responsible for their actions and any results.
 Emergencies are to be handled by the appropriate local authorities.

-Smoking – In accordance with Hotel/Convention Center Policy and Local Laws, there is no smoking in the convention area.
+Smoking – In accordance with Hotel/Convention Center Policy and Local Laws, there is no smoking or vaping in the convention area.

 Weapons – The personal possession of firearms in all areas of the convention center is strictly prohibited.
 This prohibition applies to all attendees including those who have a valid permit to carry a concealed weapon.

 Announcements are occasionally necessary to ensure attendees are aware of important information.
 Announcements will be kept as short as possible to limit interruptions to gaming.
 Please note that on Saturday evening (at the Winter event), we have about a 30-minute program to present awards, prizes, recognize sponsors, etc. You should expect your gaming to be interrupted if you are in the main gaming area during that time.

 Prize and Giveaway Policy – Whose Turn often features prizes, giveaways, and Play To Win games.
 Full details of these activities can be found in the year’s program and/or on the Welcome Board at the event.